Ever wonder how to make the most of your South of Spain adventures? Well, then an Andalucia Road Trip could be everything you are looking for.

 ✈ Malaga’s airport is barely 8km away from central Malaga and the place where this Andalucia road trip itinerary starts.

-?After picking up your car, we would suggest you to head to Gibralfaro, just a 20 min ride from the airport, where you will be able to enjoy the best viewpoint overlooking Malaga city.
+?After picking up your car, we would suggest you head to Gibralfaro, just a 20 min ride from the airport, where you will be able to enjoy the best views overlooking Malaga city.

 ?From there, down the mountain to the city center to have a first approach to the Andalusian way of life, take some tapas surrounded by cheerful locals and visit some of the architectural wonders of the city, including the cathedral.

 ⚡ If you get just a bit lucky, you could also enjoy some of the celebrations that regularly happen in Malaga.

 Take for instance, what happened to me in 2008 when a couple of friends and me arrived right in time for the feria (the city’s main festivity, in August) and our tranquil trip transformed into an endless party.
 Or, what we saw a couple of weeks back in the main street: a giant dome of lights covering the whole strip.
 Quite a background for your selfies!

 ☾ Malaga is a pretty big city and as such, parking is not its greatest point.
 That, plus your freedom to sleep wherever you want to thanks to your car, would make us recommend you head somewhere else nearby to rest your head.
 Torremolinos and Benalmadena, although not the prettiest, are literally packed with hotels and apartments which make them a great budget option for those with a car (you!).